cml87/Spring_AOP/README.md

 }

 ```
-The initial pom to set up our context will be:
+The initial context configuration to set up our will be in `flightsapp/aop.xml`:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"